sez11a/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/upgrading-to-a-new-liferay-portal-ce-rolling-release.md

 1. Shut down your Liferay Portal CE server.

-1. [Back up your DXP system](../../maintaining-a-liferay-dxp-installation/backing-up.md), including any files that you have added or edited.
+1. [Back up your Liferay installation](../../maintaining-a-liferay-dxp-installation/backing-up.md), including any files that you have added or edited.

-1. Install the new Portal CE GA release files to your existing installation folder or to a new folder.
+1. Install the new Portal CE GA release files to your existing installation or to a new folder.
 The remaining instructions demonstrate working with an existing installation.

-1. Replace the installation's `[Liferay Home]/data` folder and with the `[Liferay Home]/data` folder from your backup.
+1. Replace the `[Liferay Home]/data` folder with the `[Liferay Home]/data` folder from your backup.

 1. Merge the files that you have added and edited from your backup to your installation.
-Here are some commonly added/edited files:
+Here are some files that are common to merge:

     `portal-*.properties`: Portal properties files, such as `portal-ext.properties`.